grandeurdev/arduino-sdk/README.md

   ApolloDevice apolloDevice = apollo.init(YourApiKey, YourToken, YourWiFiSSID, YourWiFiPassphrase);

   /* Passing the callback as lambda function.
 You can pass any function here as long as it
-    accepts a "char*" string as parameter and returns "void", e.g., a function of the form:
+    accepts a "unsigned char*" string as parameter and returns "void", e.g., a function of the form:

-    void callbackFunction(char* string) {}
+    void callbackFunction(unsigned char* string) {}

   */
   apolloDevice.onApolloConnected([]() {